 Inherent differences exist between urban, suburban, and rural firefighting conventions.
 For this reason, DHS has developed different priorities in Vehicle Acquisition for departments that serve different types of communities.
+The U.S.

-The U.S. Census Bureau's urban-rural classifications are fundamentally a delineation of geographical areas.
-The FY2013 demographics for determining urban, suburban, and rural are shown in the table below.
+Census Bureau's urban-rural classifications are fundamentally a delineation of geographical areas.
+The FY2014 demographics for determining urban, suburban, and rural are shown in the table below.

 Factors Urban Suburban Rural Population Size >3,000/sq. mi. or 50,000+ population.
 1,000-2,999/sq. mi. or 25,000-50,000 population.
 0-999/sq. mi. or <25,000 population.
-Water Supply 75-100% hydrants (municipal water).
-50-74% hydrants <50% hydrant.
-Land Use <25% for agriculture (based on zoning) industrial and commer- cial combined >50%.
-37
+Water Supply 75-100% hydrants (municipal water). <50% hydrant.
+Land Use <25% for agriculture (based on zoning) industrial and commercial combined >50%.
+25-49% used for agriculture (based on zoning) industrial and commercial combined >25-49%.
+50% used for agriculture (based on zoning) industrial and commercial combined <25%.

-Factors Urban Suburban Rural

 Number of Stations per square mile. <3 sq. mi. per station 3-9 sq. mi. per station >10 sq. mi. per station.
 Number of Occupancies >100 11-100 0-10.

-Fire Department, Joint/Regional, and SFTA Priorities.
+• Fire Department, Joint/Regional, and SFTA Priorities.
 Fire departments, joint/regional applicants, and SFTAs are eligible to request funding for the Vehicle Acquisition activities and funding priorities shown below, but they are not limited to these Vehicle activities.
 The funding priorities for firefighting vehicles-High (H), Medium (M), or Low (L)-are organized by community type.
 Within each separate funding priority, the vehicles listed have equal value.
 The chart below delineates the priorities for firefighting vehicles for each type of community.